feature-image

 ADVERTISEMENT

 The Los Angeles Clippers still put up a valiant effort.
 They hold a 2-1 lead in the season series against Portland.
-But a win is necessary to secure the tie-breaker still.
+Currently, this gives them the edge in any potential tie-breaker for the eighth seed, as NBA tiebreakers prioritize head-to-head record when teams are otherwise even.
+But a win is still necessary to secure the tie-breaker.

 Bennedict Mathurin opens up about his struggles

-The Clippers’ offense, aside from their distance shooting, couldn’t find much success against OKC.
+The Clippers’ offense, aside from their distance shooting, struggled against OKC.
 That included another silent night for Bennedict Mathurin.
 The former Pacers forward scored 10 points, making three of his eight shots.
 This was the third consecutive game Mathurin scored under 12 points.

 ADVERTISEMENT